studentinsights/studentinsights/.github/PULL_REQUEST_TEMPLATE.md

 # Screenshot (if adding a client-side feature)

-# Checklist
+# Checklists

+## Javascript QA

 *If the PR touches Javascript, follow this checklist.
-If the PR doesn't touch Javascript, you can delete this checklist.*
+If the PR doesn't touch Javascript, you can delete this section.*

 *Which features or pages does this PR touch?
-Make a list here so that you can double-check each affected page in a Internet Explorer before merging.
-Make one list for the author and another for the reviewer.
-For more info on how to download and use a Virtual Machine to test in IE, see the README.*
+Make a list here so that you can double-check each affected page in a Internet Explorer before merging.*

+*Make one list for the author and another for the reviewer.*

+*For more info on how to download and use a Virtual Machine to test in IE, see the README.*

-*Examples:*
+*Example:*

 + [ ] Author checked latest in IE - Student Profile
 + [ ] Author checked latest in IE - Student Report PDF